 Monitoring response to treatment

-So FLC ratio is useful for diagnosing AL amyloidosis.
-However, after that, when monthly FLC tests are used to follow the patient’s response to chemotherapy, the most useful test is the dFLC (difference between involved and uninvolved FLCs), rather than the FLC ratio.
-The dFLC is calculated by subtracting the concentration of the normal (uninvolved) light chain type from the concentration of the abnormal (involved) light chain type.
+FLC ratio is useful for diagnosing AL amyloidosis.
+But when monthly FLC tests are used to follow chemotherapy response, the most useful test is the dFLC (difference between involved and uninvolved FLCs). dFLC is calculated by subtracting the concentration of the normal (uninvolved) light chain type from the concentration of the abnormal (involved) light chain type.

-If a patient with AL amyloidosis has amyloid due to abnormal production of kappa chains, dFLC concentration is kappa chain concentration minus lambda chain concentration.
+If there is abnormal production of kappa chains, dFLC concentration is kappa chain concentration minus lambda chain concentration.

-If a patient with AL amyloidosis has amyloid due to abnormal production of lambda chains, dFLC concentration is lambda chain concentration minus kappa chain concentration.
+If there is abnormal production of lambda chains, dFLC concentration is lambda chain concentration minus kappa chain concentration.

-Very high values used here for the involved kappa chains, to illustrate the point.
+Very high values have been used in this example for the involved kappa chains, to illustrate the point.
 Many patients with AL amyloidosis have much lower levels of involved FLCs.

 Use of the dFLC to monitor treatment is particularly useful in patients with chronic kidney disease in addition to AL amyloidosis.
 As mentioned above, kidney disease can lead to reduced clearance of all types of free light chains from the body.
 As kidney disease advances, this can lead to a gradual rise in several different types of FLCs (polyclonal gammopathy).
 This may hinder the monitoring of the single identical FLC type causing AL amyloidosis (monoclonal gammopathy) by FLC ratios alone.
 But monitoring with dFLC measurements is reliable in these patients, as is the method of calculating the percentage of baseline dFLC that remains at the time of each analysis.

 When treatment is successful, the earliest test which shows improvement is the FLC concentration, as reflected in the dFLC.